 - avoiding rough anal play

-- communicating openly with any partners about sexual health
+- communicating openly with any partners about their sexual health

 Proctitis generally refers to temporary rectal inflammation or chronic inflammation as one part of a larger condition.

-Proctitis can progress to ulcerative proctitis if inflammation causes ulcers to form on the lining of the rectum.
-Ulcerative proctitis is a mild form of ulcerative colitis.
+Proctitis can progress to ulcerative proctitis if inflammation causes ulcers to form on the rectal lining.
+Ulcerative proctitis is a mild form of UC.

-Proctitis may eventually progress to other parts of the colon and become ulcerative colitis.
-Estimates suggest that about 25–30% of people with ulcerative colitis have ulcerative proctitis.
+Proctitis may eventually progress to other parts of the colon and become UC.
+Estimates suggest that about 25–30% of people with UC have ulcerative proctitis.

-The treatment for these conditions is similar to that of other forms of inflammatory bowel disease.
-Doctors will use medicines to reduce the symptoms and may recommend dietary and lifestyle changes to keep the symptoms in remission.
+The treatment for these conditions is similar to that of other forms of IBD.
+Doctors will prescribe medications to reduce symptoms, and they may recommend dietary and lifestyle changes to keep symptoms in remission.

-Proctitis is inflammation of the lining of the rectum, and it often causes symptoms such as pain and a constant, urgent need to poop.
+Proctitis is inflammation of the rectum’s lining and often causes symptoms, such as pain and a constant, urgent need to poop.
 There are several different causes of proctitis.

-While many cases may clear up with only mild treatments, it is still important to report any symptoms to a doctor to avoid complications.
+While many instances of proctitis may resolve with only mild treatments, it is still important to report any symptoms to a doctor to avoid complications.

-In acute cases, the person may recover within a few weeks with the correct treatment.
+In people with acute cases, they may recover within a few weeks with the correct treatment.
 Chronic issues may require more long-term treatments, including dietary and lifestyle changes.